 The sun god in association with jaguar elements tells us that these images represent the jaguar sun or the sun at night, a powerful supernatural image among the Classic Maya.

-The ancient Maya believed that each night the sun plunges beneath the earth to began its daily journey through the underworld.
+The ancient Maya believed that each night the sun plunges beneath the earth to began its nightly journey through the underworld.
 It is interesting that the temple of the masks at Kohunlich faces the setting sun.